Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - Don’t pay for benefits you won’t use: The better travel credit cards assess three-digit annual fees to fund all their excellent benefits.
 But why pay for benefits you won’t use?
 For example, if you don’t like airport lounges, you may be able to save several hundred dollars a year by getting a less expensive travel card.

-Most importantly, make sure you never miss a payment due date.
-Doing so will result in a penalty fee, an early termination of your 0% APR, and a penalty APR if applicable.
+It’s crucial that you never miss a payment due date.
+Missing it can lead to a penalty fee, an early end to your 0% APR, and possibly a penalty APR.

 Get the Travel Card That Fits Your Needs

-Our review of the best 0% APR travel and air miles credit cards should interest travelers who want to finance an expensive trip.
-These travel credit cards offer various rewards and benefits, but all provide lengthy periods of interest-free financing to new cardmembers.
+We’ve reviewed the top 0% APR travel and air miles credit cards, perfect for travelers looking to fund a big trip.
+These cards not only offer a range of rewards and benefits but also provide extended interest-free periods for new cardmembers.

 Be sure to read the credit card agreement closely before choosing a card.
 Doing so will help you avoid overlooking any of the perks available and any costs or limitations lurking under the covers.